-- Ordinary dividends See Form 1099-DIV, Box1a. - Qualified dividends See Form 1099-DIV, Box1b.

-Nontaxable distributions - Some distributions are nontaxable because they are a return of your cost.
+- Ordinary dividends See Form 1099-DIV, Box 1a. - Qualified dividends See Form 1099-DIV, Box 1b. - Nontaxable distributions Some distributions are nontaxable because they are a return of your cost.
 They will not be taxed until you recover your cost.
 You must reduce your cost by these distributions.
 After you recover your cost, you must report these dividends as capital gains.

-Note: Capital gain distributions reported on Form 1099-DIV-If you have other capital gains or losses, enter your capital gain distributions on Federal Schedule D. If you do not need Federal Schedule D to report any other gains or losses, report capital gain distributions on line 39 of Form 80-105 or line 40 of Form 80-205.
+Note: For capital gain distributions reported on Form 1099-DIV, if you have other capital gains or losses, enter your capital gain distributions on Federal Schedule D. If you do not need Federal Schedule D to report any other gains or losses, report capital gain distributions on line 39 of Form 80-105 or line 40 of Form 80-205.